 Three thousand men of Judah decide to turn Samson over to the Philistines in order to avoid retribution upon their tribe for his deeds.
 He seizes on the opportunity, however, to get close to Israel's enemy.
 Once he is turned over to them, he finds the jawbone of a newly dead ass and uses it to slay 1,000 men (Judges 15:9 - 15).

 Desperate to stop Samson, five Philistine leaders decide to employ the services of a harlot named Delilah to discover how to render him powerless (Judges 16:4 - 5).
 His lust and weakness for women, coupled with her persistence, pays off.
 She learns from him that the source of his power is his dedicated service to God symbolized by his unshaved head (verse 17).

-Even as Solomon was blessed to be immensely wealthy unlike any other, Samson was endowed with miraculous physical strength unlike any before or since.
+Even as Solomon was blessed to be immensely wealthy unlike any other, Samson was endowed during his life with miraculous physical strength unlike any before or since.
 He served as a Judge of the Southern and Western part of Israel for twenty years (Judges 15:20).
 In spite of his failings, the apostle Paul lists him as a person whose faith in God was noteworthy (Hebrews 11:32 - 33).